 Tip for those who want to visit Drottningholm Castle with children: you can do a quiz in the palace.

 For opening hours, entrance fees and other practical information you can visit the website of Drottningholm Slott.
-If you have the Go City Stockholm Card, the entrance fee to the Slott is included.
+If you have the Go City Stockholm All Inclusive Pass, the entrance fee to the Slott is included.